DeanGaffney/data-transactions-grails/README.md

   }
   ```
 ### Data Validation
-Validators were created for the data so please ensure that your entries in the transaction date follow the following rules:
+Validators were created for the data so please ensure that your entries in the transaction data follow the following rules:
 * Date must be in the format "dd-MM-yyyy"
 * Amount must be a valid number